|Tim Roufs||extended search|

 The other boys said, "Oh, we can jump across."
 I was with the Tibbetts boys and Jimmy Lyons.
-Jim Bibeau was in there too.
+Charlie Bibeau was in there too.

 "All right, God damn, you guys jump across.
-I'm going around," I says.
+I'm going around," I said.

 "All right Paul, you either get going to go around, or jump across.
 Come on Paul," they said.